rkuma183/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

    It doesn't matter how many times a file is changed and saved if that file is unmanaged.

-   Use the <tt>git status</tt> command to see whether the file is managed.
+   Use the <a href="#Status">git status</a> command to see whether the file is managed.

    <a name="Cherry-pick"></a>

    ### git cherry-pick

-   To replay changes specified in a specific commit:
+   To replay changes specified in a specific commit onto files in the working directory:

    <pre><strong>git cherry-pick <em>[commit SHA1]</em>
    </strong></pre>